 - Time – seasons, days of the week, months, o’clock and half past times.

 - Shape – naming, sorting, and describing features of 2D and 3D shapes.

-Details of work to be covered this term in National Curriculum subjects other than English and maths can be found by clicking on the Topic Web link below.
+Details of work to be covered this term in National Curriculum subjects other than English and maths can be found by clicking on the blue link below.

 Weekly homework will be set each Friday and will need to be in school by the following Thursday so that it can be marked and returned.
 This will have an English Maths or topic focus.

 Please do not hesitate to contact one of us, if you need further information in supporting your child at home.